wagnerp4/m3sgg/README.md

 # Dataset
 Action Genome: We use the dataset [Action Genome](https://www.actiongenome.org/#download) to train/evaluate our method.
 Please process the downloaded dataset with the [Toolkit](https://github.com/JingweiJ/ActionGenome).
 Our [checkpoint-link](https://drive.google.com/drive/folders/12yc-D4n3Ine7jWX2cDlBMX6zFl4s2yyt?usp=drive_link) also provides a small ActionGenome subset ($A_{200}$).
 In the experiments for SGCLS/SGDET, we only keep bounding boxes with short edges larger than 16 pixels.
-Please download the file [object_bbox_and_relationship_filtersmall.pkl](https://drive.google.com/file/d/19BkAwjCw5ByyGyZjFo174Oc3Ud56fkaT/view?usp=sharing) and put it in the ```datasets``` directory.
+Please download the file [object_bbox_and_relationship_filtersmall.pkl](https://drive.google.com/file/d/19BkAwjCw5ByyGyZjFo174Oc3Ud56fkaT/view?usp=sharing) and put it in the ```data``` directory.

 # Training and Evaluation
 Here is a quick command to get you going in the training, using the default model on easy mode: